macaba/PrecisionFDM/README.md

 #### Saving value to printer

-(Substitute 'X' for whatever axis you desire such as Y/Z/E)
+(Substitute 'X' for 'Y'/'Z' then appropriate)
 ```
 M92 X81.136
 M500